My Family Member Was Killed in An Accident. Can I Sue?

 First and foremost, if you lost a family member we would like to extend our deepest condolences to you.
-It is incredibly difficult to lose a family member, and that pain can be even more intense when it is sudden and due to an accident.
+It is incredibly difficult to lose a family member, and that pain can be even more intense when it is sudden and due to the carelessness / negligence of another.

 If you are wondering if you can sue those who caused your loved one’s accident, the answer is a bit more complicated than yes or no. To truly know your answer you would have to speak to an attorney, but knowing what a wrongful death claim is and how it works is a great place to start.

 The first thing you need to know is that a wrongful death claim is a civil court claim that does not result in criminal charges or punishment.
 The only punishment for the opposing party is monetary.There may be the option to sue after a criminal case has returned negative results, but to know for sure you will need to speak to an attorney.